tarmac-project/tarmac/docs/wasm-functions/multi-function-services.md

 - `type` (required): For Init Functions, set to `init`.
 - `function` (required): The function to call when the service is initialized.
 - `retries` (optional): The number of times to retry the function if it fails.
 Defaults to 0.
 - `frequency` (optional): The frequency in seconds to retry the function if it fails.
-Multiplied by the retry count.
+Exponential backoff is used.
 Defaults to 1.

 Here is an example of a route object that defines an init function that executes the default function when the service is initialized: